 A detailed Intrigue system lends depth to political machinations, provocations, and seductions.
 Participants use techniques like Bargain, Incite, Intimidate, and Taunt, and Actions like Fast Talk, Manipulate, Mollify, and Shield of Reputation, to gain influence over the opponent.
 Influence in excess of the opponent’s Disposition Rating reduces Composure and may increase Frustration.
 The Intrigue system feels very, uhh, Varys-ian, or maybe Cersei-an.
 Littlefinger-y.
 And the whole game feels like Seasons 1 through 8 of your own personal song of ice and fire.

-This Song of Ice and Fire Bundle brings you almost the entire SIFRP line for a bargain price.
-Pay just US$14.95 to get all five titles in our Starter Collection (retail value $72) as DRM-free .PDF ebooks, including the complete A Song of Ice and Fire Roleplaying core rulebook in both its Game of Thrones Edition (retail price $20) and its Pocket Edition optimized for tablet use (retail $14), as well as the Campaign Guide (retail $20) and Chronicle Starter (retail $13) and the introductory adventure Wedding Knight (retail $5).
+This Song of Ice and Fire Bundle gathered almost the entire SIFRP line for a bargain price.
+There were five titles in our Starter Collection (retail value $72) as DRM-free .PDF ebooks, including the complete A Song of Ice and Fire Roleplaying core rulebook in both its Game of Thrones Edition (retail price $20) and its Pocket Edition optimized for tablet use (retail $14), as well as the Campaign Guide (retail $20) and Chronicle Starter (retail $13) and the introductory adventure Wedding Knight (retail $5).

-And if you pay more than the threshold (average) price, which is set at $24.95 to start, you’ll level up and also get our entire Bonus Collection with eight more supplements and scenarios worth an additional $70, including the Night’s Watch sourcebook (retail $18); the full-length chronicle Dragon’s Hoard (retail $19); three Chronicle System rules supplements — Out of Strife, Prosperity (new Holdings), Spark to Powder (gunpowder rules), and Chronicle of Sorcery (enhanced magic) — and three creature guides: Woodland Creatures, Mountain Terrors, and Desert Threats.
+Those who paid more than the threshold (average) price also got our entire Bonus Collection with eight more supplements and scenarios worth an additional $70, including the Night’s Watch sourcebook (retail $18); the full-length chronicle Dragon’s Hoard (retail $19); three Chronicle System rules supplements — Out of Strife, Prosperity (new Holdings), Spark to Powder (gunpowder rules), and Chronicle of Sorcery (enhanced magic) — and three creature guides: Woodland Creatures, Mountain Terrors, and Desert Threats.

-Ten percent of your payment (after gateway fees) will be donated to the charity designated by Chris Pramas of Green Ronin Publishing, the Union of Concerned Scientsts.
+Ten percent of each payment (after gateway fees) was donated to the charity designated by Chris Pramas of Green Ronin Publishing, the Union of Concerned Scientsts.